thestormforge/optimize-controller/docs/redskyctl/redskyctl_check_controller.md

 ```
   -h, --help   help for controller
-      --wait   Wait for controller to be ready before returning.
+      --wait   Wait for the controller to be ready before returning.
 ```

 ### Options inherited from parent commands